Yoga Anatomy

 Joints in yoga

-- Joints should move only in the directions they were designed to move.
-Trying to force other movements can cause injuries.
+• Joints should move only in the directions they were designed to move.
+Forcing movement outside these directions places stress on ligaments and joint structures.
 It’s important to take care with asana progressions that press joints in multiple directions.
-Some variations of Pidgeon Pose, for example, require knee rotation which is a very limited movement.
+Some variations of Pigeon Pose, for example, require knee rotation, which is a very limited movement.

-- Popping and clicking during normal movement does not necessarily indicate injury.
+• Popping and clicking during movement does not necessarily indicate injury, but when combined with pain or instability, it should not be ignored.
 It often suggests the joint is a little unstable and might benefit from muscle strengthening around the joint.

-- Hyperflexion and hyperextension are movements that go beyond the normal limit permitted by a joint.
-This can result in ligament tear, damage, or dislocations.
+• Hyperflexion and hyperextension are movements that go beyond the normal limit permitted by a joint.
+This can result in ligament tears, damage, or dislocations.

 Some muscles, like the heart and the muscles that propel food along the digestive tract, are not under our conscious control and are called involuntary muscles.
 The muscles we use intentionally to move about are called voluntary muscles.
 Some, like the muscles used to breath, have both voluntary and involuntary control.

-Each muscle used to move our skeleton has an origin and an insertion: the points each end of the muscle attach to.
+For practical application, understanding how muscles create and control movement at joints is more important than memorising individual muscle names.
 Each muscle also has an action, which is the body movement that occurs when the muscle contracts.
-If a muscle crosses a joint, it’s action will be to cause movement in that joint.
+If a muscle crosses a joint, its action will be to cause movement in that joint.
 This simple concept is complicated by several factors:

-Fascia is an extremely important element of human anatomy, and anatomy in yoga.
-Made up of connective tissues, if forms a web that supports and connects everything in our body.
-There is fascia under our skin, fascia wrapping our organs and muscles, and fascia forming a fine web around bundles of fibres inside each muscle.
+Fascia is an extremely important element of human anatomy and anatomy in yoga.
+Made up of connective tissues, it forms a web that supports and connects everything in our body.
+There is fascia under our skin, fascia wrapping our organs and muscles, and fascia forming a fine web around bundles of fibers inside each muscle.
 Fascial tissue ranges from dense and strong to exquisitely fine.

 When the body moves, fascia moves.
 If fascia is not moved regularly, it starts to bind together, creating stiffness in the body.
-Fascia also relies on movement to deliver hydration, since it doesn’t have a blood supply.
-Dehydrated fascia also reduces flexibility and is thought to be the source of many symptoms people think of as old age reducing their mobility.
+Fascia responds to movement and load, and regular varied movement appears to support its elasticity and overall function.
+Dehydrated fascia also reduces flexibility, and reduced hydration and movement in fascia contribute directly to stiffness.

 Conclusion

-Anatomy gives us a foundation for how each yoga pose affects the body.
-Based on the physical framework of bones, joints, muscles and fascia, we come to understand that each human body has these things in common, but at the same time each body is unique.
-Each person’s practice will look different in order to challenge, strengthen and nurture their unique anatomy.
+Yoga anatomy provides a practical framework for safer, more sustainable practice by clarifying how structure influences movement and limitation.
+Based on the physical framework of bones, joints, muscles, and fascia, we come to understand that each human body has these things in common, but at the same time each body is unique.
+Each person’s practice will look different in order to challenge, strengthen, and nurture their unique anatomy.

-In practicing yoga, which seeks unity, we must recognise these differences.
-Every person can unite in yoga practice, and be accepted in their unique expression of each asana.
+In practicing yoga, which seeks unity, we must recognize these differences.
+Every person can unite in yoga practice and be accepted in their unique expression of each asana.

 Sources